 In most cases, although hallways are coed by room, bathrooms are designated by gender.
-Single user bathrooms can be shared by members of opposite genders.
+In our satellite facilities, bathrooms are sometimes shared by members of opposite genders.
 Travel to and from the bathroom calls for an expected level of decorum and modesty.
 Students are expected to appropriately cover themselves when travelling to and from the common area restrooms and within the restrooms themselves.
 Students are expected to treat all people with respect and dignity.